rgorai/eslint-config/README.md

   }
 }
 ```
+It is recommended to reload the window in VS Code after this in order for the ESlint and Stylelint extensions (if you have them) to properly utilize the installed config files.

 ### `yarn lint`
 Lint all .tsx, .ts, .jsx, .js, and .scss files in your folder at once